dlvdls18/Dabs/README.md

 {
   // when 1st tab clicked, navigate to page "MyPage"
   0: "MyPage",
-  // when 1st tab clicked, navigate to page "MyPage"
+  // when 2nd tab clicked, navigate to page "MyPage2"
   1: "MyPage2"
 }
 ```